The Dearman engine – a novel piston engine driven by the expansion of liquid nitrogen or liquid air, to produce clean cold and power.

 Crucially, the only emission from a Dearman engine is air or nitrogen, with no emissions of NOx, CO2 or particulates.

-Dearman technology has a number of benefits compared to other low carbon technologies:
+Dearman engine has a number of benefits compared to other low carbon technologies: